Anita Pallenberg

-Anita Pallenberg (6 April 1942 – 13 June 2017) was a German-Italian actress, artist, and model.
-A style icon and "It Girl" of the 1960s and 1970s, Pallenberg was credited as the muse of the Rolling Stones: she was the romantic partner of the Rolling Stones founder, multi-instrumentalist Brian Jones, and later, from 1967 to 1980, the partner of Stones guitarist Keith Richards, with whom she had three children.
+Anita Pallenberg (6 April 1942 – 13 June 2017) was an Italian-German film actress, artist, and model.
+A style icon and "It girl" of the 1960s and 1970s, Pallenberg was credited as the muse of the Rolling Stones: she was the romantic partner of the Stones multi-instrumentalist, Brian Jones, and later, from 1967 to 1980, the partner of Stones guitarist Keith Richards, with whom she had three children.